About

 Most design leaders come from one context.

-At SapientNitro I was Creative Director, Experience Design, leading multi-channel brand and product work for Fiat Chrysler, McDonald’s, and Illinois Lottery.
+At SapientNitro I was Creative Director, Experience Design, leading multi-channel brand and product work for Target, Fiat Chrysler, and McDonald’s.
 I learned how narrative and business strategy work together, and what actually moves people to act.
 Four of five Fiat Chrysler sites I directed ranked in JD Power’s Top 10, earning the agency a $450K performance bonus.
-That kind of accountability — where design has a measurable number attached to it — shaped how I’ve approached every role since.
+That kind of accountability, where design has a measurable number attached to it, shaped how I’ve approached every role since.

 I build at three levels.

 Most design leaders build products.
 I also build the practices and systems that determine how teams build.
-At Muck Rack I’ve operated well beyond traditional UX scope — authoring product opportunity docs, defining success metrics alongside engineering and product leadership, directing research programs that change what ends up on the roadmap, and running GTM initiatives end to end.
-In 2025 that work influenced multi-million dollar revenue impact.
+At Muck Rack I’ve authored product opportunity docs, defined success metrics alongside product and engineering leadership, directed research programs that change what ends up on the roadmap, and run GTM initiatives end-to-end.
+In 2025 that work influenced $15.75M in revenue impact.

-In 2025 I also led my team through a deliberate reimagining of how UX work gets done.
-We ran 32 structured AI experiments across research synthesis, concept generation, content design, and prototyping — documented what worked, and built those workflows into how we operate permanently.
+In 2025 I rebuilt how UX work gets done.
+We ran 57 structured AI experiments across research synthesis, concept generation, content design, and prototyping, documented what worked, and built those workflows into how we operate permanently.
 I authored the Vibe Design Prototyping Guide to establish guardrails so AI-assisted exploration stays grounded in real problems.
 The goal wasn’t efficiency for its own sake.
 It was creating more space for upstream, strategic work that actually changes what gets built.

-I’m also driving Muck Rack’s component library program — defining the governance model, decision rights, and contribution framework from scratch.
+I also drove Muck Rack’s component library program, defining the governance model, decision rights, and contribution framework from scratch.
 It’s framed as an operational program with measurable outcomes, not a library to maintain.

 How I think about the work.

-My current team carries an engagement score of 91 vs. a company average of 78, and an eNPS of 80 vs. 40 — while shipping 49 features in a year that included an unexpected team departure.
-How you build a team matters as much as what the team ships.
+At Muck Rack, team engagement hit 91 against a company average of 78. eNPS was 80 against 40 company-wide, while shipping 49 features in a year that included an unexpected team departure.

 What I’m looking for.